US strike in Syria targets military, chemical weapons sites

 Perhaps heeding the possibility of U.S. military action, Russian news agency Interfax reported on Wednesday that Russia's Navy will conduct military exercises off the coast of Syria on Wednesday.

+According to Syria state TV 110 rockets were launched in the attack by the U.S., U.K. and France around 3:55 a.m.
+Syrian time.

-It's believed that any U.S. military response is unlikely to include significant numbers of ground forces.
+It was always believed that any U.S. military response was unlikely to include significant numbers of ground forces.
 Trump signaled last month that he wanted a complete withdrawal of U.S. forces in Syria, taking many observers by surprise.

 Meanwhile, leading officials from the Organisation for the Prohibition of Chemical Weapons have requested access to the site of the alleged chemical weapons attack on a rebel-held neighborhood in Syria on Saturday.